Riseapps-com/InterviewsHelper/README.md

 ## :ledger: TODO:

-- [ ] Abillity to add a new question to the specific position
+- [ ] Ability to add a new question to the specific position.
-- [ ] Prepare ready questions sets
+- [ ] Prepare ready questions sets.
-- [ ] Ability to find most suitable questions
+- [ ] Ability to find most suitable questions.
-- [ ] Send files to email
+- [ ] Send files to email.